NicolasRR/OptML/README.md

 </div>

 Note, for CIFAR10 and CIFAR100 due to training time being very long (without GPU) KFold Cross Valdiation was performed on 2 and 3 epochs.
+The optimal number of epochs for training was found using $10%$ of the training set for validation, and we computed the training and validation accuracy and loss for 50 epochs, the resutls can be found in the `Validation_results` folder of our [Google Drive](https://drive.google.com/drive/folders/1rM8yHsevoPhG_gKhCVNJ2S3qwUvvFWgU?usp=sharing).